-We electronically submit an official University Endorsement Letter along with your complete application materials (including reference letters) to the Churchill Foundation.
-We also mail your official transcripts.
+We electronically submit an official University Endorsement Letter to be attached to your application for review by the Churchill Foundation.
 The national Churchill Foundation Scholarship Screening Committee, comprised of former Churchill Scholars, evaluates the applications and very selectively endorses those considered most qualified for a scholarship.
 Those students who make the short list will be invited for a phone interview in January with the Director of the Foundation.
 Then, the Cambridge Board of Graduate Studies and the appropriate department at Cambridge review the applications of nationally endorsed candidates, consider the availability of appropriate supervision and laboratory space, and decide who are eligible for admission to the university.
-Based on this information, the Winston Churchill Foundation makes final decisions on Churchill Scholarship winners and announces them by March 1).
+Based on this information, the Winston Churchill Foundation makes final decisions on Churchill Scholarship winners and announces them in February).

 The national Churchill Committee will not review your Cambridge application.
 Thus, treat the Churchill application as a stand-alone document (hence the need for separate letters of recommendation and transcripts).

 The personal statement is the most important part of the application and is meant to be extremely academic in nature.
 Demonstrate what you are all about and why Cambridge will be good for you.
 Prove that studying at Cambridge is better than enrolling at an institution in the U.S. at this point in your career.
-Illustrate the amount of energy you've put into research and that you have a serious focus and intensity in one area of study.
+Illustrate the amount of energy you've put into research and that you have a serious focus and intensity in your area of study.
 Delineate the progression of your research.
 For more advice, see the personal reflections of an Illinois recipient who has served on the national panel.
-Also check out our advice for writing letters of recommendation.

 For official information on the Churchill Scholarship (which supersedes any information provided here), please visit the Churchill website.